LEO0331/Mini_projects/CodingPractice/leetcode20_ValidParentheses.md

 # Concept
 Stack
 # Solution
-Push left signs in a stack and pop it to compare with right signs to determine whether it matches the map
+Push left signs in a stack and pop it to compare with right signs to determine whether it matches the map -> time/space: O(n)
 ```
 /*
  * @param {string} s